bmurmistro/applitools-hackathon-cypress/README.md

 ### Applitools Cypress Hackathon
 To view the Applitools Cypress SDK click [here](https://www.npmjs.com/package/@applitools/eyes-cypress)
 ## Pre-Requisites
-1. Install node [here](https://nodejs.org/en/) or for a mac user: `brew update` and then `brew install node`
+1. Install node [here](https://nodejs.org/en/) or for a mac user: `brew update` and then `brew install node``
-2. Install ChromeDriver from [here](https://chromedriver.chromium.org/downloads) if you are running on mac, you can also install it using the brew, simply run `brew install chromedriver`
-3. Register to Applitools and [create an account](https://auth.applitools.com/users/register)
+2. Register to Applitools and [create an account](https://auth.applitools.com/users/register)
-4. Ensure you have your Applitools API Key!
+3. Ensure you have your Applitools API Key!

 ## Hackathon Overview
 Imagine you wrote tests for the [1st Version of the App (V1)](https://demo.applitools.com/hackathon.html)